forthy42/net2o/wiki/squid.md

 first word in “quid pro quo”, a very important concept in society, and the foundation why trade actually works.
 It's about cooperative behavior even when the persons participating are egoists, forced by game theory to be cooperative.
+But after all, “quid” on its own just means “what?“, a question always valid to ask.

 One thing we have in society that lacks a bit quid pro quo is free software development.
 You give, people take, most of them without